Best Way to Stain a Fence

 Learn how you can easily stain your fence this summer using a Wagner paint and stain sprayer to get a great finish in a fraction of the time.

-Looking for a new look in your backyard?
-Staining your back fence not only helps it look great and prevents it from silvering, it also protects against rot and other damage from the sun and rain.
+Looking for a fresh updated look in your backyard?
+Staining your wooden fence not only helps it look great and prevents it from silvering, it also protects against rot and other damage from the sun and rain.
 A stained and sealed fence will last longer (and look better longer), and it’s a simple project to tackle with a Wagner Control Stainer 350!

 SURFACE PREP